YumnaBatool/TerrorismPrediction/README.md

 Nowadays social media is creating a great impact.
 Any incident is witnessed on social media before recording organizations, even the weather changes are noticed on social media before any weather forecasting agency measured them.

+It was noticed that before the weather forecasts could detect Hurricane, a tweet was present on twitter telling the occurance of Hurricane.
+Keeping this reality in mind, I invented a way of using Twitter in predicting the biggest problem of this era i.e. TERRORISM.

+If twitter can predict an storm than it must be able to give information related to an event which is based on Human emotions.
+Terrorism is a result of an Human's emotional thoughts.
+So I have developed an algorithm to measure the "Negative emotions' level" from tweets of a particular area which will be used to predict the possibility of occuring a Terrorist activity in that area.

 ## ALGORITHMIC STEPS ##
 1- I made a dictionary of terrorism words.
 For each word I fetched the tweets containing those words for specified Geographical locations.